Department of Psychology at Illinois State University

 The doctoral application process includes a mandatory two-day interview on campus with the School Psychology faculty.
 See the Interview section below.

 Applicants must complete the online University application and the department's supplemental questions.
-Click on the link to access the appropriate website.
+Click on the link below to access the appropriate website.

 Illinois State University